JC Chats: Why I get up at 6am everyday – my morning routine

 Why getting up early is good

 See this is the thing, before when I would go to be at say 11.30.
 I probably wouldn’t do much from about 10pm onwards as I’d be pretty tired after a whole day of working and would likely end up in some kind of social media spiral.
 I find that when I try and actually have some time to do things in the morning, I have way more energy to actually do them.
 My mind is working so much better and then it feels as though I’ve achieved something before the day has even started.
+I know for some they want to feel this way first thing in the morning, so they try to make the perfect cup of coffee at home to make sure that they aren’t walking around like a zombie for the rest of the day!
+You can achieve… just believe.

 So not only do I feel more productive and my mind is more awake, I get way more done in the morning and then feel more put together and ready for the day ahead.
 Last year, I was queen of getting up with the least amount of time possible between getting up and leaving the house.
 Usually about 15 minutes in peak tiredness!
 By getting up earlier it’s meant I have time to get myself sorted in the morning and by the time I’m at work or out and about, I’m awake and my brain has already been running for hours.